 Although school Boards have wide discretion to manage and control schools, such powers cannot be exercised in a manner inconsistent with a statutory provision: sections 72 and 75 of the Education Act.
 The Commissioner's view is that school Boards do not have the power to require the payment as a condition of the provision of education or any other services or items that are properly regarded as being integral to the supply of education to which there is a statutory entitlement.
-However, given that an illegal activity can be a taxable activity, and given that the definition of "consideration" does not require a contract to exist between the supplier and recipient for a payment to be consideration, payment need not be enforceable for the payment to be consideration.
-Therefore, the fact that the transaction is invalid because parties do not have power to enter into a transaction, does not mean that the transaction would not be recognised for GST purposes.
-In C & E Commrs v Oliver [1980] 1 All ER 353 it was held that a taxpayer who dealt in stolen cars had made a supply for VAT purposes, and the fact that the contracts of sale might subsequently become void was not relevant.
-However, the statutory entitlement to education could not be altered by a representation that education services are conditional on the payment of "fees".
+The Commissioner acknowledges that, given that an illegal activity can be a taxable activity and given that the definition of "consideration" does not require a contract to exist between the supplier and recipient for a payment to be consideration, payment need not be enforceable for the payment to be consideration.
+Therefore, the fact the transaction is invalid because the parties do not have the power to enter into a transaction. does not mean the transaction would not be recognised for GST purposes: C & E Commrs v Oliver [1980] 1 All ER 353.
+However, the statutory entitlement to education cannot be altered by a representation that education services are conditional on the payment of "fees".

-Amounts paid to the Board of Trustees of a state school would not be consideration for the supply of education services even if there was a representation that reports or other information relating to the assessment of students would be withheld unless payment was made (albeit contrary to the legal position).
-However, if school Boards supplied other goods or services not integral to the supply of education services on the basis that the supply was conditional upon payment being made, the payment would be consideration for that supply.
-If a separate charge is not made for an item such as a school magazine, there will be a case for apportionment of the payment.
-Section 10(18) states:
+Therefore, amounts paid to the Board of Trustees of a state school are not consideration for the supply of education services, even if there were a representation that reports or other information relating to the assessment of students would be withheld unless payment was made (albeit contrary to the legal position).
+However, if school Boards supplied other goods or services not integral to the supply of education services on the basis that the supply was conditional on payment being made, the payment would be consideration for that supply.
+If the payment made includes a charge for an item that is not integral to the supply of education services, such as a school magazine, there will be a case for apportionment of the payment.
+Section 10(18) of the GST Act states: